oschrenk/notes/java+jsf+portlets.markdown

 - _Servlet Request Scope_: validity period of a request being consumed by servlet container
 - _Portlet Request Scope_: Difference between ActionRequest and Render Request.
 One client request can generate two server side requests.
 - _Faces Request Scope_: validity period within JSF.
 As JSF was developed for the servlet world each JSF life cycle is handled in one request.
 - _Bridge Request Scope/Managed Request Scope_: validity period managed by the bridge.
-Can be longer than portal request, to ensure that data from the action requestt are still available to the render requests.
+Can be longer than portal request, to ensure that data from the action request are still available to the render requests.